MzeroMiko/VMamba/README.md

 | VMamba-B | ImageNet-1K | 224x224 | 83.2 | 75M | ~~15.2G~~ 18.0G | [ckpt](https://github.com/MzeroMiko/VMamba/releases/download/%2320240218/vssmbase_dp05_ckpt_epoch_260.pth)/[log](https://github.com/MzeroMiko/VMamba/releases/download/%2320240218/vssmbase_dp05_e260_woema.log) | 260 | did'nt add |
 | VMamba-B* | ImageNet-1K | 224x224 | 83.7 | 75M | ~~15.2G~~ 18.0G | [ckpt](https://github.com/MzeroMiko/VMamba/releases/download/%2320240218/vssmbase_dp06_ckpt_epoch_241.pth)/[log](https://github.com/MzeroMiko/VMamba/releases/download/%2320240218/vssmbase_dp06_e241_ema.log) | 241 | true |

 *Most backbone models trained without ema, `which do not enhance performance \cite(Swin-Transformer)`.
-We use ema because our model is still under development, without hyperparameter tuning.*
+We use ema because our model is still under development.*

 *The checkpoints used in object detection and segmentation is `VMamba-B with droppath 0.5` + `no ema`. `VMamba-B*` represents for `VMamba-B with droppath 0.6 + ema`, the performance of which is `non-ema: 83.3 in epoch 262;  ema: 83.7 in epoch 241`.
-If you are about to use VMamba-B in downstream tasks, try `VMamba-B*` rather than `VMamba-B`, as it is supposed to preform better.*
+If you are about to use VMamba-B in downstream tasks, try `VMamba-B*` rather than `VMamba-B`, as it is supposed to perform better.*

 * **Object Detection on COCO**